What is the Declining Balance Method?

 Under the Declining Balance Method Formula, the depreciation is computed as:

 Let’s understand the same with the help of examples:

-Thus the Machinery will be depreciated over the useful life of 10 years at the rate of depreciation (20% in this case).
-As we can observe the DBM result in higher depreciation during the initial years of an asset’s life and keeps reducing as the asset gets older.
+Thus, the Machinery will depreciate over the useful life of 10 years at the rate of depreciation (20% in this case).
+As we can observe, the DBM result in higher depreciation during the initial years of an asset’s life and keeps reducing as the asset gets older.

-This is doesn’t always use assets salvage value (or residual value) while computing the depreciation, however, depreciation ends once the estimated salvage value of the asset is reached.
-However, in those cases where the asset is having no residual value, this method will never depreciate the asset fully and is typically changed to the Straight Line Depreciation Method at some stage during the asset’s life.
+It doesn’t always use assets salvage value (or residual value) while computing the depreciation.
+However, depreciation ends once the estimated salvage value of the asset is reached.
+However, in those cases where the asset has no residual value, this method will never depreciate the asset fully and is typically changed to the Straight Line Depreciation Method at some stage during the asset’s life.

 Let’s understand the same with the help of a declining balance method example:

 ABC Limited purchased a Machine costing $12500 with a useful life of 5 years.
 The Machine is expected to have a salvage value of $2500 at the end of its useful life.